Anna042023/CrossCityBench/README.md

 The three datasets described above, namely the Taiyuan, Datong, and Fuzhou datasets, are independently constructed by the authors based on traffic data collected from the cities where the authors are currently located.
 The data acquisition and processing pipeline are designed and implemented by the authors, with support from local traffic management authorities and publicly available traffic sensing platforms.

 The motivation for constructing these datasets is to enrich the diversity and availability of urban traffic data.
 Existing public datasets are limited in terms of geographical coverage and structural variability.
-In contrast, the constructed datasets include cities with distinct road network topologies and traffic patterns, which provide a more comprehensive benchmark for evaluating the robustness and generalization ability of traffic forecasting models under heterogeneous urban scenarios.
+In contrast, the constructed datasets include cities with distinct road network topologies and traffic patterns, which provide a more comprehensive benchmark for evaluating the robustness and generalization ability of traffic prediction models under heterogeneous urban scenarios.

 #### **Taiyuan**